JavierJia/javierjia.github.com/_posts/2012-05-29-visa-studyplan.md

 My work at Sogou demand a solid background of research experience on NLP field as well as a strong ability of large data processing.
 When the same NLP problem comes with large scale data, the traditional method would not effect any more.
-As my work goes on, I grows more and more interests on solving newly problems with large data.
+As my work goes on, I am being more and more interested on solving newly problems with large data.
-So I decided to suspend my current work and applied to top academic organizations to pursue my research on NLP.
+So I decided to suspend my current work and apply to top academic organizations to pursue my research on NLP.

 ### Why UCI
 UCI have several top research groups on NLP and Database.